raviprajna/favoriteRestaurant/README.md

 1. Restaurant view will be empty
 2. Click on + icon to add new Restaurant
-3. Add Restaurant for has 3 validations
+3. Add Restaurant has 3 validations
     a.
 Name cannot be Empty or Duplicate
     b.
 Name and Favorite food cannot have special characters
     C. Rating can be only bettween 0 to 5, no decimal allowed.